talhankoc/resnet50-finetuning-and-quantization/README.md

 Link to download tar file (2.4GB): http://groups.csail.mit.edu/vision/LabelMe/NewImages/indoorCVPR_09.tar

 #### Fine-tuned model weights
-The fine-tuned model weights are provided for convenience so that you don't have to train it.
+The fine-tuned model weights are provided for your convenience so that you don't have to train the model form scratch.
-With that, you should be able to run `evalaute.py` to compared the accuracy and speed of the
+With that, you should be able to run `evalaute.py` to compare the accuracy and speed of the model before and after it's quantized.

-These are the results after fine-tuning for 20 epochs on just a 5k sample of data.

 # Analysis